SonicJuice/Object-Oriented-Data-Structures/README.md

 - Priority Queue (utilising a heap to maintain logical element order via heap rules)

+- Linked List (w/ double linking for bi-directional node traversal and, therefore 'O(1)' TC for the 'addNode', 'addNodeAt' and 'deleteNode' methods)

 - Stack

 - Hash Table (utilising the Murmur3 hashing algorithm for formulating deterministic hash indexes that minimise collision rate)